Skip to main content

 Chronic Disease in North Carolina

-In 2020, CODI was implemented in North Carolina (CODI@NC), and local collaborators are working with healthcare, local and state health departments, and community-based organizations to link clinical and community data in the Triangle region.
-From 2021–2023, CODI@NC will further optimize the CODI infrastructure for standardizing and linking individual- and household-level data across clinical and community systems.
-Updates will enable assessment of social determinants of health (SDOH), child and adult chronic diseases, and the effects of COVID-19.
-For more information, please visit their website.
+In 2020, CODI was implemented in North Carolina (CODI@NC), and local collaborators are working with healthcare, local and state health departments, and community-based organizations to link clinical and community data in the Triangle region to understand chronic disease.
+From 2021–2023, CODI@NC further optimized the CODI infrastructure for standardizing and linking individual- and household-level data across clinical and community systems.
+CODI can help evaluate health and lifestyle programs, track local health trends, and support research with its data resources.
+For more information, please visit https://codinetworknc.org.

 This implementation was supported by the Centers for Disease Control and Prevention (CDC) from 2020-2023.
-The technical approach implemented in North Carolina differs from the approach described on this website.
-A CODI toolbox hosted by the Public Health Informatics Institute describes this implementation and offers processes, standards, and tools to support partnership building, capacity assessments, and data linking and cleaning: https://phii.org/course/codi-toolbox/.
+The technical approach implemented in North Carolina differs from the approach described on this website which leverages existing HIE infrastructure to connect data.
+A CODI toolbox hosted by the Public Health Informatics Institute also describes this implementation and offers processes, standards, and tools to support partnership building, capacity assessments, and data linking and cleaning: https://phii.org/course/codi-toolbox/.